donalmurtagh/irish-newspapers-unblocker/README.md

 articles on independent.ie.

 ## Installation Instructions
 1. Download (or clone) this repository.
-To download the repository choose the "Download ZIP" option that appears when you click on the "Code" button, then extract the downloaded ZIP file
+To download the repository, choose the "Download ZIP" option that appears when you click on the "Code" button, then extract the downloaded ZIP file
 2. In Chrome, open chrome://extensions/
 3. Enable "Developer mode"
 4. Click the "Load unpacked" button and select the root directory of this repository to add this extension to Chrome